-Dolphins' Jacoby Brissett cautions teammates about 'intent of the game' with Tom Brady, Bucs coming to town
+Dolphins' Jacoby Brissett cautions teammates about 'intent of the game' with Tom Brady, Bucs game upcoming

 Jacoby Brissett and Tom Brady were on Patriots together in 2016

-Miami Dolphins quarterback Jacoby Brissett made clear to his teammates on Wednesday their upcoming game against the Tampa Bay Buccaneers and Tom Brady is about trying to get the win and not just welcoming and being in awe of the seven-time Super Bowl champion.
+Miami Dolphins quarterback Jacoby Brissett made clear to his teammates on Wednesday their upcoming game against the Tampa Bay Buccaneers and Tom Brady is about trying to get the win and not just being in awe of the seven-time Super Bowl champion.

-Brissett was asked during his media availability what he would say to his fellow Dolphins teammates who may be a bit giddy about Brady coming down to Miami to play.
+Brissett was asked during his media availability what he would say to his fellow Dolphins teammates who may be a bit giddy about playing Brady.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM